BrianLDev/100-days-of-code/log.md

 - I completed the Titanic kaggle ANN using the Kaggle test data and submitted

 **Thoughts:**
 Venkat switched up the agenda and instead of doing Advanced ML (time series, stock data, random forests), he skipped to Intro to Deep Learning.
 Personally I was really looking forward to Advanced ML (time series, stock data, random forests) but will have to wait until next week.

+Artificial Neural Networks are very interesting and powerful and we barely scratched the surface here.
+Need to dive deeper in the future.

+Interestingly, the ANN only got 64% success rate on Titanic, where the simpler logistic regression previously got 74%.
+Plan to tweak inputs and read about them to understand how to improve it.

 **Link(s) to work:**
 1. [Created repo for Titanic Kaggle](https://github.com/BrianLeip/Kaggle_Titanic)